darrenfishell/darrenfishell.github.io/electricity-v3.md

 <iframe style="border: none;" src="https://public.tableausoftware.com/views/cep-tracking/CEPenrollmenttrend?:showVizHome=no&amp;:embed=true" width="100%" height="435px"></iframe>

-The group of retail suppliers was led by Electricity Maine, founded in 2011 by two serial entrepreneurs in Auburn, Emile Clavet and Kevin Dean.

-The company and its founders were the target of a class-action lawsuit, alleging the company deceived customers into higher-cost power plans over multiple years.
-The case is nearing a settlement, according to court filings.

-The pair had been silent about the amount their Maine-based enterprise extracted from residential customers, until this year when two lawsuits put them on the record.

 ### Signing up customers becomes a 'futile effort'

 Electricity Maine stands out for the amount of money it has charged customers over the standard offer -- $102 million from 2012 to 2018.

 <iframe style="border: none;" src="https://public.tableausoftware.com/views/retail-power-premium-workbook-light/Supplierdetail?:showVizHome=no&amp;:embed=true" width="100%" height="735px"></iframe>

-It didn't start that way.
-Electricity Maine saved its customers about $3.3 million in 2012, its first full year, according to analysis of federal reports.
-The savings was key to its early enrollment efforts.

-"Just grab your power bill," one of the company's [2013 radio ads stated](https://www.documentcloud.org/documents/3005978-Electricity-Maine-response-to-marketing-inquiry.html#document/p7/a313344).
-"If on page 2 it says 'standard offer,' you're paying too much."

-By that point, the company had been beating that drum for two years.
-In 2011, Clavet made a [big promise](https://perma.cc/W2U7-UFH7) that he and Dean did not keep:

-> We will always beat the standard offer.
-You’ll never, ever pay more than the standard offer, or we won’t be back.

 In a [July deposition](https://github.com/darrenfishell/darrenfishell.github.io/blob/master/public-docs/EMaine%20class%20action/clavet-deposition.pdf), Clavet provided new detail about what happened in 2014, when the company's fate started to turn.